slaclab/beamtime-calibration-suite/docs/setup.md

 cd beamtime-calibration-suite
 git switch development
 ls
-//should see a bunch of folders! cd suite_scripts ls
+//should see a bunch of folders cd suite_scripts ls
-//now should see a bunch of python scripts!
+//now should see a bunch of python scripts
 ```
-* if an error occurs during these commands, SSH setup in step **6)** may have had an issue and might need to be debugged
+* if an error occurs with these commands, SSH setup in step **6)** may have had an issue and might need to be debugged

 ## 8: Run an example script